clemudensi/pet-shop/README.md

 Due to time constraints the app would require the following, improvements

 ### Improvements
-* Adding unit test for for PetShop module and related components.
 * Implement ErrorBoundary for application
 * making Modal component global which can be reused anywhere within the app
+* better structuring of styles for component

 ### How the app works
 * On starting the application it fetches a list of reservations for the pet-shop
 * New reservations can be added to the list
 * The list has 3 major filters (all, serviced, unserviced)
-* Subsequently a search input exist, which allows searching of reservation against existing and added reservations.
+* A search input also exist, which allows searching of reservation against existing and added reservations.
-* Each reservation can be deleted and marked as serviced
+* Each reservation can be deleted, marked as serviced/unserviced
 * By default the reservations are sorted by arrival dates but clicking each header column sorts the list by ascending or descending order of the column.